cysouw/diathesis/text/c01_introduction.md

 ### *Aditivprogressiv* (*kommen + Partizip*)

 The ~~Aditivprogressiv~~ (full discussion in [@sec:participles-kommen]) expresses both a temporal aspect (progressive) and a spatial aspect (aditive).
 It uses the light verb *kommen* with a participle [@next a] to convey that the subject is approaching while performing a specific kind of movement.
-A frequent variant uses a participle with the prefix *an-* [@next b], even when the finite verb with this prefix does not exist.
-For example, the verb *anrennen* does not exist, only the participle *angerannt* exist in the construction with the light verb *kommen*.
+A frequent variant uses a participle with the prefix *an-*, even when the finite verb with this prefix does not exist.
+For example, the verb *anrennen* does not exist, only the participle *angerannt* exist in the construction with the light verb *kommen* [@next b].

 ::: ex
 a.
 Die Kinder laufen herbei. \